liberapay/liberapay.com/README.md

 who does great work.
 These gifts come with no explicit strings attached.

 The Gittip gift exchange happens every Thursday.
-On Thursday, we charge people's credit cards and the money goes into a marketplace account with [Balanced Payments](https://www.balancedpayments.com).
+On Thursday, we charge people&rsquo;s credit cards and the money goes into a marketplace account with [Balanced Payments](https://www.balancedpayments.com).
 Money is allocated to other participants, and for those with a bank account attached and money due, the money is deposited in their bank account on Friday.